William Dobson: Family and early years

+Artistic career

 Little is known of Dobson's career in the 1630s, but when van Dyck died in 1641, the opportunity arose for him to gain royal commissions from King Charles.
 He is said to have become serjeant painter to the King and groom of the privy chamber.
 However, this claim comes from only one old and as yet unverified source.
 During the English Civil War Dobson was based at the Royalist centre of Oxford and painted many leading Cavaliers.
 His portrait of the future Charles II as Prince of Wales at the age of around twelve is a notable baroque composition, and perhaps his finest work.
 He also painted at least the head of Duke of York, as well as portraits of leading Royalists such as Charles Lucas and John Byron, 1st Baron Byron, Prince Rupert of the Rhine and Prince Maurice.